 Cherry Eye Is Common in French Bulldogs

-If your french bulldog’s eyes are extremely red, the most likely reason is cherry eye.
+If your french bulldog’s eyes are extremely red, the most likely reason is the cherry eye.
 Cherry eye looks like a large pink or red spot sticking out of the inner corner of your dog’s eyelid.
 Cherry eye occurs when the third eyelid gland in your Frenchie’s eye starts to protrude from underneath their eyelid.

 According to Jordan from All About Frenchies, the reasons for this condition are not well understood, but the problem is easily treated by any veterinarian.